thelabcat/bookworm-wordlist-editor/README.md

     </tr>
 </table>

+This is a known issue with, or rather limitation of, PyInstaller, and there is nothing its devs can really do about it.
+Since then, Malwarebytes in particular has tried to remedy the issue on their end, but a new bootloader update for PyInstaller could change that again.
+I'd like to thank them for that effort, in any case.
+Although I don't personally use their AV at the moment (since I mainly run Linux), it does seem an honorable thing for them to do IMO.

 Hope this helps!
 S.D.G.

 ## Bundling yourself
-If you wish to bundle the application yourself with PyInstaller, you can run `pyinstaller_build.sh` in Windows Git Bash or Linux, so long as you have an internet connection, and the `python` command points to Python 3.10 or newer (may point to Python 2.7 on some systems).
+If you wish to bundle the application yourself with PyInstaller, you can run `pyinstaller_build.sh` in Windows Git Bash or Linux.
+It requires that:
+- You have an internet connection.
+- The `python` and `pip` command point to Python 3.10 or newer and it's respective Pip tool (may point to Python 2.7 on some systems).
+- The venv package for that Python is installed.
 It will automatically set up a clean virtual environment with the program's dependencies and PyInstaller, update the word frequency list, then package the application.